ahamlinman/hypcast-v1/README.md

 ## Requirements

-* A Linux server, preferably with [Docker] installed
+* A Linux server, preferably with a container runtime like [Docker] or [Podman] installed
 * A [LinuxTV]-compatible tuner card (see "Hardware device information" on the linked wiki page)
   - Currently, only ATSC tuning is supported.
 However, the ATSC code should be